itd3vbox/itd3vbox/README.md

 - can have an AI Part, with Python (chat box, data analyse, …)

 <br>
-These Exercises and Projects at first more like: Redo Step By Step.
+These Exercises and Projects at first more like: **Redo Step By Step**.
 <br>
 So I need in future a Project, more like a Manual.
 <br><br>